 Thanks to Wilderness River Outfitters for a wonderful time on the river.
 I read that we may leave the river, but the river never leaves us.
 The Middle Fork is a wonderful river, and I am happy to keep it in my mind. ~Teresa Sarmina (Middle Fork Salmon – 2012)

 Just wanted you to know how much T.J. and I enjoyed the Middle Fork trip. he food was outstanding and the guides (Matt and Amanda) were more than competent boatmen and off the river they were knowledgeable and fun to be around. ~Jeff Stein (Middle Fork Salmon – 2012)

 You should know that the guides did everything possible to provide us with an awesome trip.
 The river was fantastic but even better was the camaraderie we developed with your WRO family. ~Jeff, Brenda and Jamie Nelson (Middle Fork Salmon)

 Thank you for your strong commitment to the wilderness experience.
 You did not cut corners.
-The planning, staff, equipment, supplies, and organization were top.
+The planning, staff, equipment, supplies, and organization were top-notch.
 Your family’s personal touch was very evident. ~Alan and Alisha Edmundson (Middle Fork Salmon)